 Treasure Hunt – Map reading

 This game is ideal for younger children who are new to map reading.
-It will help to familiarise your kids with maps and how they work while having fun using all the clues to find the treasurer.
+It will help to familiarize your kids with maps and how they work while having fun using all the clues to find the treasure.
 You can adapt this for older children by extending the play area and making the clues and locations harder to locate.

 What you will learn:

-You will learn to orientate a map and to recognise basic map symbols.
+You will learn to orientate a map and to recognize basic map symbols.